The chiweenie is an adorable “designer” dog, created by the mating of a Chihuahua and a dachshund!

 Dachshunds were initially bred for a pretty serious purpose – they were expected to scurry down badger dens (hence their long and lean body shape), kill the occupant, and emerge from the hole while brandishing the carcass in their teeth like a trophy.
 In fact, the word “dachshund” means “badger dog” in German.

 This is kind of crazy, as dachshunds are pretty harmless-looking pups, and badgers are very formidable quarry.
 Badgers often weigh more than modern dachshunds, and they’re equipped with strong jaws and razor-sharp teeth.
 Nevertheless, dachshunds proved to be exceptionally well-suited for the work, so their popularity grew.

 Dachshunds made their way to the U.S. in the late 19th century, where their popularity reached even higher levels.
 Owners began keeping them as companions rather than for the pest-control services they provided, and they’ve been popular in the U.S. ever since.

 The dachshund is a good bit bigger than the Chihuahua, but it’s still a pretty small breed.
-Most weigh about 15 to 20 pounds, but big wiener dogs can weigh up to 32 pounds.
+Most weigh about 15 to 20 pounds, but big adult size wiener dogs can weigh up to 32 pounds.
 However, given their iconic hot-dog-like shape, dachshunds aren’t very tall – in fact they rarely exceed 9 inches at the shoulder, so they’re about the same height as Chihuahuas.